-High rate depressuring can be initiated automatically as per preset logics or manually by the board operator as per pre-defined conditions.
-High rate depressuring is activated automatically when any hydrocracking catalyst bed temperature or cracking reactor outlet temperature reaches the vessel design temperature, or when any cracking reactor skin temperature reaches a temperature 10°F or 5°C below the design temperature.
+High-rate depressuring can be initiated automatically as per preset logic or manually by the board operator as per pre-defined conditions.
+High-rate depressuring is activated automatically when any hydrocracking catalyst bed temperature or cracking reactor outlet temperature reaches the vessel design temperature, or when any cracking reactor skin temperature reaches a temperature 10°F or 5°C below the design temperature.

 Rate of EDS